| Barry MacDonnell's

 ¤ You can also change the relative vertical position of the Caption in relation to its image by editing the "Caption numbering method and style" for that type of box.
 Simply add a hard return or two in the style's Contents pane, or use the Styles Editor dialog's menu: Format, Typesetting, Advance....

-Step 4.
-If you make a mistake or change your mind, you can always use Options, Reset in the Graphics Styles dialog to restore things at a later date.
+If you make a mistake or change your mind when modifying a factory preset style you can always use Options, Reset in the Format, Graphics Styles dialog to restore things.

-Set the size (or other settings) of individual graphic boxes with a macro such as the ones in Footnote 1
+Set the size, spacing, rotation (or other format settings) of selected graphic boxes in a document with a macro

 How to keep a graphic image or text box from "jumping around" on a page or moving to another page - i.e., keep them attached to a specific document location so they don't lose their position when you add or delete material above the graphic.
 (Plus: how to group images.)